ChaimaBSlima/holbertonschool-machine_learning/math/multivariate_prob/README.md

 - **Additional Information**:
   - All code is written in Python, and it uses numpy for numerical operations.
   - The repository follows best practices for coding style and includes documentation for each function, class, and module.
-  - The repository is intended for educational purposes and as a reference for learning and practicing machine learning algorithms.
+  - The repository is intended for educational purposes and as a reference for learning and practicing machine learning algorithms

 ---